Emma Cameron, MA. Integrative Arts Psychotherapist UKCP, HCPC

-- Level 1 AEDP Accelerated Experiential Dynamic Psychotherapy
+- Levels 1&2 AEDP Accelerated Experiential Dynamic Psychotherapy

-I am fully registered with UKCP.
+I am a fully registered UKCP psychotherapist.
 I am also registered with the Health & Care Professions Council (HCPC) as an Art Psychotherapist.
 I am an ACTO registered Online Therapist.

 From 2014 onwards: Integrative Arts Psychotherapist in Private Practice

-2018: Involved in the assessment and training of Master's level Integrative Arts Psychotherapists
+2018-19: Involved in the assessment and training of Master's level psychotherapists

 2016-17 Diploma Training in Online Therapy (awarded with Distinction)